ari-vedant-jain/hdp_nifi_twitter_demo/README.md

 #### Purpose: Monitor Twitter stream for S&P 500 companies to identify & act on unexpected increases in tweet volume

 - Ingest:
-Listen for Twitter streams related to S&P 500 companies
+Listen for Twitter streams related to Hashtags input in NiFi Garden Hose (GetHTTP) processor
 - Processing:
   - Monitor tweets for unexpected volume
   - Volume thresholds managed in HBASE